What Is the Difference Between a Wallaby and a Kangaroo?

 You are not the only person who may have been confused about the possible difference between both marsupials.

-For years people have tried to spot the difference between a wallaby and a kangaroo, and we’ll tell you all you need to know about telling the difference between these marsupial cousins.
+For years, people have tried to spot the difference between a wallaby and a kangaroo, and we’ll tell you all you need to know about the difference between these marsupial cousins.

-Both wallabies and kangaroos are marsupials, which means that they both carry their young (called Joey) around in a natural pouch and have so much similarity that scientists have now placed them in the one order, family, and subfamily.
+Both wallabies and kangaroos are marsupials, meaning they carry their young (called Joey) around in a natural pouch.

 Size